gardm1/.putty/README.md

 ### Todo

 Add log file (either json or text) and make it so you can save sessions and choose from them on startup (ip and putty session). <br />
 Mabye encrypt the log file and let the user add a personal key.
-Also, mabye let the user choose from different connection protocols.
+Also, mabye let the user choose from different connection protocols. <br />
+Switch to either C++, rust, or golang.